Support-Ukraine-Love/web/content/refugee/index.md

     * Reimbursement of about UAH 450/month for each person housed by Ukrainians who sheltered IDPs free of charge, to reimburse utility;
     * Local governments will create a register of available housing for accommodation.
 Owners of places that can receive displaced persons should apply to local authorities;
     * A social package to support internally displaced persons has been developed.
 [VIDEO](https://youtu.be/QIbpFF0c5GI).
 [Source](https://www.ukrinform.ua/rubric-society/3435179-vlasnikam-zitla-aki-bezoplatno-prihistili-pereselenciv-kompensuut-komunalni-vitrati.html)
+* "The government has extended the period for [receiving assistance](https://t.co/cGXUfHESZu) to IDPs.
+The application deadline for assistance to IDPs has been extended to April 30."
+    * "Adults are able to receive UAH 2,000 and UAH 3,000 per child.
+    * Now it is possible to obtain immigrant status after employment."
+[Source](https://twitter.com/Now_in_Ukraine/status/1513086527009611776?t=j4FB-um5yqMKq8pp-tYl7Q&s=19)
 * [Yourz Space Bistro](https://www.facebook.com/pages/category/Restaurant/Yourz-Space-Bistro-108637750490595/) in Odessa, is working with [World Central Kitchen](https://wck.org/relief/activation-chefs-for-ukraine) (WCK) to cook thousands of plates of food daily for anyone in need.
 Location: Preobrazhens'ka St, 45, Odessa, Odessa Oblast, Ukraine, 65000
-* "["Girls"](https://www.facebook.com/lectures4girls/), provides support to families from Irpen, Bucha, Vorzel, Gostomel and Kotsyubynsky - areas that have suffered greatly from the Russian invasion.
+* "["Girls"](https://www.facebook.com/lectures4girls/), provides support to families from_ Irpen, Bucha, Vorzel, Gostomel and Kotsyubynsky_ - areas that have suffered greatly from the Russian invasion.
 Families with children can receive financial support - UAH 1,000 for food, medicine and hygiene products."
 Submit this [form](https://docs.google.com/forms/d/e/1FAIpQLSeIfVkO7b5WaYMeXmvVQlyjxk2c3dvzSr8BjfkeMSO2F6gWsQ/viewform)."
 [Source](https://euneighbourseast.eu/uk/news-and-stories/latest-news/pidtrymka-zhinok-i-divchat-shho-postrazhdaly-vid-vijny-yaka-dopomoga-dostupna-v-ukrayini/)
 * [UKR_RAZOM_bot](https://t.me/UKR_RAZOM_bot) "This chatbot was created for the prompt response of volunteers to the needs of those who found themselves in a hopeless situation during the war in Ukraine."
 You can request food/supplies, evacuation/transport assistance or emergency medical care.
     * In Ukrainian
     * Available 24/7